 Begin by meticulously cleaning around the sore tooth.
 Using warm salt water, rinse the mouth to displace any food trapped between teeth.
 UNDER NO CIRCUMSTANCES should you place aspirin on the aching tooth or on the adjacent gums.
 In the event of facial swelling, apply a cold compress to the area.
-For temporary pain relief, acetaminophen is recommended.
-Call the office.
+For temporary pain relief, acetaminophen or ibuprofen is usually recommended.
+Call the office for an appointment.

 Cut or Bitten Tongue, Lip, or Cheek

 Apply ice to any bruised areas.
 For bleeding, apply firm (but gentle) pressure with sterile gauze or a clean cloth.
 If the bleeding does not stop with pressure, or if it continues after 15 minutes, then go to an emergency room.
-If the bite is painful, yet not severe, rinse with Peroxyl.
-It can be purchased at most supermarkets or drug stores.
+If the bite is painful, yet not severe, rinse with Peroxyl (a dental-grade hydrogen peroxide solution).
+This can be purchased at most stores where toothbrushes are sold.

 Broken Braces or Wires

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury.
 Recover any broken tooth fragments.
-Call the office.
+If the tooth is not bleeding or the tooth is not very painful, then the issue can usually be treated on the next business day.
+Call the office for an appointment.